Assessment Architecture

 In Assurance Tasks:

-DEPENDS ON YOUR ASSESSMENT.
-Assurance Tasks are restricted.
-Unless the instructions specifically say otherwise, you cannot use AI.
+The myLearn instructions for each Assurance Task provide information about AI use for that particular task.
 These tasks are about demonstrating your knowledge and skills.
+Assurance Tasks may prohibit the use of AI, or restrict AI usage as appropriate for the assessment task.
 However, some Assurance Tasks will be designed specifically to integrate AI usage.
-Check the information in your unit to find out the details for each of your Assurance Tasks.
+Check the information in your myLearn unit to find out the details for each of your Assurance Tasks.

 4. Does Academic Integrity still matter if I can use AI?